TheWerewolf12/DupeChecker/README.md

 - Hold middle click to move the whole screen

-## We encourage you to try & verify yourself.
+## We encourage you to try & verify authenticity yourself.

 **[Verified by isthisarat.com](isthisarat.com)**
 ![Verified by isthisarat.com](isthisarat.png)